Latin Person and Number: A Guide to Latin Personal Endings

 - You all are laughing.

-If the subject of the verb is the person or thing spoken about, then the verb in the third person.
+If the subject of the verb is the person or thing spoken about, then the verb is in the third person.
 Some English third person pronouns are “he”, “she”, “it”, and “they”.
-Verbs are also third person if they have nouns as their subjects.
-Here are some examples:
+Examples:

 - She did not eat.